darren277/arsmedicatech/README.md

 3. Navigate to the URL.
 Something like this: http://127.0.0.1:6274/#tools
 4. Enter the URL: http://127.0.0.1:9000/mcp.
 5. Click "Connect" to view the available tools.

+## API Integrations

+### Optimal

+[Optimal](https://optimal.apphosting.services) is an API for mathematical optimization-as-a-service.
+It is actually another project of mine.

+The use case implemented here is for individuals (patients or healthcare providers) to mathematically calculate an optimal diet for a particular condition.
+The first example provided is for managing hypertension.